ecgan/google-kick-start/2018/H/1-big-buttons/README.md

 ### Trie data structure

 The solution makes use of the [trie](https://en.wikipedia.org/wiki/Trie) data structure.
-This allows us to achieve time and space efficiency in calculating number of invalid prefix strings.
+This allows us to achieve time and space efficiency with no redundancy in calculating number of invalid prefix strings.

 In each problem, the case parser will construct a new trie with an empty trie node as its root.
 When the case parser parse a prefix string, it will add the prefix string into the trie, where each trie node represents a character in the prefix string.
-This allows us to save space in memery, even more so when there are large number of strings.
+This allows us to save space in memory, even more so when there are large number of strings.

 ```
 String 1: RRRB